simonfongnt/AlgoPlayground/lib/data/README.md

 > WARNING: `data save` will remove and create all files in the folder.
 7. Use `data to model` to pass the train set & validate set to Model thread
 8. Use `data to test` to pass the test set to Test thread
-> NOTE: `data to` requires modules to be load in Target threads.
+> NOTE: `data to` requires modules to be loaded in target threads.

 ## Example: load existing datasets
 Assume the datasets have been created by `DATA_SAMPLE.py`, the existing datasets can be reused.